Woodrush High School

+The schools catchment area closely matches the Wythall Parish Council area boundary, with the exception of a c.3.75 square kilometre area around Forhill and Redhill Road, and a smaller area at Weatheroak Hill.
+The school takes applications from within this catchment area, as well as all students finishing at the Coppice Primary School (adjacent), Meadow Green Primary School, Hollywood Primary School, and Tidbury Green School, regardless of their address, but closest applicants take priority.

 School history

 Established in 1958, it later became a foundation school administered by Worcestershire County Council.
 In July 2011 Woodrush High School converted to academy status, but continues to coordinate with Worcestershire County Council for admissions.

-In November 2019, the school was close to shutting down due to a faulty boiler.
-Parents had attempted to fundraise through a GoFundMe page however the matter was resolved after Sajid Javid, Bromsgrove MP and Chancellor of the Exchequer, visited the school.
-This led to the Department for Education providing an emergency fund for the school.
+In November 2019, the school was close to partially shutting down due to an outdated boiler and heating system.
+Parents had attempted to fundraise £60,000 through a GoFundMe page, after multiple requests for Condition Improvement Funding were rejected.
+However the matter was resolved after Sajid Javid, (now former) Bromsgrove MP and Chancellor of the Exchequer, visited the school.
+An Urgent Capital Support application was submitted, leading to the Department for Education providing an emergency fund for the school.

-In March 2020, the school was forced to temporarily close due to government guidelines surrounding COVID-19.
+In March 2020, the school was forced to temporarily close due to government guidelines surrounding COVID-19, with remote learning undertaken through online services.

 Academic success

 In 2018/19 exams 44% of the pupils obtained a level 5 grade or higher in both English and Maths GCSEs, 1% higher than the national average and an improvement by 1% from the 2017/18 exams.
 Overall, 62 grade 9s were received with 11 in History, 9 in Chemistry and 7 in Maths.
 Also, last year, students from the sixth form achieved 41% A* to C grades along with a 100% pass rate.